johanaarstein/am-lottieplayer/README.md

 ### After activation

-1. Go to the WordPress Block/Gutenberg Editor or the Divi Editor
+1. Go to the WordPress Block/Gutenberg Editor, Elementor or the Divi Editor
 2. Search For **Lottie**
-3. Click on the **AM LottiePlayer** to add the block/module
+3. Click on the **AM LottiePlayer** to add the block/module/widget

+If you wish to use the shortcode \[am-lottieplayer\], it has the following parameters:

+- src: string (required)
+- autoplay: true | false
+- controls: true | false
+- loop: true | false
+- objectFit: cover | contain | none